 Secrets Financial Advisers Never Tell – Day 2 – How to Find an Insurance Agent

-If you’re wondering how to find an insurance agent or stockbroker, maybe you should reconsider the question.
 Insurance agents have a bum rap…and I hate to say it…but in my opinion, much of it for a good reason.
 The State issues licenses to sell insurance.
 If someone only has an insurance license, they can only sell – you guessed it – insurance.
 Such a person is likely to see life insurance as the solution to whatever your financial problem is.
-If you ask “How much money do I need to retire?” they’ll answer the question…and then sell you more insurance.
+If you ask how much money you need in order to retire they’ll answer the question…and then sell you more life insurance.

 Life insurance agents are either captive or independent.
-A captive life insurance agent is only allowed to sell the insurance products that her insurance company sells.
-That means if you are talking to a captive Met Life agent, he can only sell those products that Met Life approves of.
+A captive life insurance agent is only allowed to sell the insurance products that her insurance company makes available to them.
+That means if you are talking to a captive Met Life agent for example, he can only sell those products that Met Life approves of.

-By the way, they don’t call them agents for nothing.
 These people are agents for the companies they work for – they are not your agents.
 If you are dealing with an independent agent, she can sell insurance products from a variety of insurance companies.
-But if you ask her to explain the question of term life insurance versus whole life, you won’t likely get an honest answer.
+But depending on who you ask, they they may not be able to objectively explain the difference between term life insurance and whole life or why you may need more investments and less insurance.

 The main point – if your financial advisor only has an insurance license, he can only and will only sell you insurance products.

 Am I saying that life insurance is bad?
-Am I saying that nobody needs life insurance?
-No, I am not.
+No. Am I saying that nobody needs life insurance?
+No. Am I saying that all life insurance agents are stinkers?
+Not at all.

 Life insurance agents sometimes tell you that whole or universal life is a tool that will help you save for retirement.
 Don’t fall for it.
 The only people I’ve ever seen benefit from the sale of these products are the people who sell them.
 I’m not going into the pros and cons of life insurance in this post.
 And I’m not going into the pros and cons of term versus whole life.
 We can save that for another day.